 There are a number of legal frameworks guiding the work around refugees, returnees and asylum seekers.
 At the International level, the United Nations Convention Relating to the Status of Refugees is the cornerstone in the body of laws that establish standards for refugee protection.
 It is an international convention defining who is a refugee, setting out the rights of individuals who are granted asylum as well as the responsibilities of nations that grant asylum.

 The convention was approved by the United Nations at a conference in 1951.
 Initially, it was limited to post-World War ll refugees, but in 1967 it was expanded to encompass refugees internationally.
 The 1967 of the Convention was ratified in Geneva and is therefore often referred to as “the Geneva Convention”, though it is not one of the Geneva Conventions specifically dealing with permissible behavior in times of war.

 Today there are 147 signatories to the 1967 Convention Relating to the Status of Refugees.

-Establishes legal authority for managing refugee affairs – taking precedence over the Immigration Act and the Aliens Restriction Act on refugee matters
+- Establishes legal authority for managing refugee affairs – taking precedence over the Immigration Act and the Aliens Restriction Act on refugee matters that were later repealed

 1990 – 2007